giopolykra/giopolykra.github.io/aboutme.md

 subtitle: In love with life and leveling up
 ---
 I was born in Cyprus but grew up in Athens.
 I have Italian roots from Florence.
-I love reading books, cooking, playing the harmonica and learning new skills.
+I love programming, reading books, cooking, playing the harmonica and learning new skills.

 ## Passions